p2635/playwright-the-internet/README.md

 ## Test 1 - The website has a fairly fast response (I'd say within 5-10 seconds)

 Playwright has a default timeout for each command at 5 seconds.
 As long as I am writing tests that cover most of the website, this point should be covered already.
 The only thing that I am not sure about is load testing.
 I don't have experience in that area.
 If this was a real project, my first step would be consulting the BA to ask what the usual expected traffic is like on the website.

+## Test 2 - Broken links

+I can use something like [Lychee](https://github.com/lycheeverse/lychee) to do this.